Explore our suite of self-care tools and resources to help you better understand and manage your mental health.

 When managing our emotions, we might unknowingly fall into the mindset of toxic positivity, which refers to an obsession with positive thinking.
 This is the belief that people should put a positive spin on all experiences, neglecting and brushing away emotions like sadness and anger, in a bid to feel “positive and happy” all the time.

 Toxic positivity can often be subtle or not noticeable, but learning to recognise the signs can help us better identify this type of behaviour.
 Some signs include:

 Brushing off problems rather than facing them.

-Feeling guilty about being sad, angry, or disappointed.
+Feeling guilty about being sad, angry,

 Hiding true feelings behind feel-good quotes that seem more socially acceptable.

 Hiding/Disguising how we really feel or trying to 'get over' painful emotions.

 Shaming other people when they don’t have a positive attitude.

 Minimising other people’s feelings because they make us uncomfortable.

 There are also risks such as: